ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-18-developing-on-windows.md

 ### Install chocolatey

-The next thing I did is to download the [Chocolatey](https://chocolatey.org/) package manager.
+The next thing I did is to download the **[Chocolatey](https://chocolatey.org/) package manager**.
 We will use it to install the prompt theme engine for PowerShell.
 You can liken Chocolatey  to `apt` in Linux.
 Also, note that it's a third-party app, as there is an official package manager by the name [winget](https://docs.microsoft.com/en-us/windows/package-manager/winget/).